ZellaTech/transnexus-opensips-kazoo-cid/README.md

 ## Options

-We have two options:
+We have three options:

 1. **Option 1:** Pass the name as `[V]-NAME`, which will be displayed as `"V-NAME"` on the Kazoo side.
 2. **Option 2:** Pass the name as `ツ-NAME`, displayed as `"ツ-NAME"` on the Kazoo side.
+3. **Option 3:** Pass the name as `NAME`, displayed as `"NAME"` on the Kazoo side for all verified calls, and pass the name as `POSSIBLE SPAM`, displayed as `"POSSIBLE SPAM"` on the Kazoo side for all unsigned calls.

-Both options are included in this repository, labeled as "V-config" and "Smile-config."
+All options are included in this repository, labeled as "V-config", "Smile-config" and PossibleSpam-config."

 ## Implementation Steps